-Better known as "The Rock", Dwayne Douglas Johnson (born May 2, 1972) is a hugely personable professional wrestler-turned-actor.
-He was born into the Maivia Wrestling Family on his mother's side, which has close ties to the Anoa'i family (its members known for playing up the Wild Samoan stereotype).
-His father, also a pro wrestler, is black Canadian and former WWF Tag Team Champion Rocky Johnson.
+Dwayne Douglas Johnson (born May 2, 1972) is a professional wrestler turned actor, also known as "The Rock".
+He was born into the Maivia Wrestling Family on his mother's side, which has close ties to the Anoaʻi family (its members known for playing up the Wild Samoan stereotype).
+His father, also a pro wrestler, was Black Nova Scotian and former WWF Tag Team Champion Rocky Johnson.

-Dwayne's ambiguous biracial features allow him to shift gimmicks at will without sacrificing his universal sex appeal: He first entered the WWF as "Rocky Maivia", a Legacy Character (and something of a Creator's Pet) to both the Maivia family and his father, complete with outfits swiped from a repertory player in The Lion King.
-He later capitalized on his "family connections" (Rocky was a perpetual face who drove the audience insane with how much he was pushed) by turning heel, restyling himself as an affluenza-riddled, Jersey Shore type villain; this evolution into "The Rock" freed him creatively and allowed him to show off his incredible skills with the microphone.
+Dwayne's ambiguous biracial features allow him to shift gimmicks at will without sacrificing his universal sex appeal: He first entered the then-WWF as "Rocky Maivia", a Legacy Character (and something of a Creator's Pet) to both the Maivia family and his father, a perpetually-smiling face who drove the audience insane with how much he was pushed.
+He eventually fixed this X-Pac Heat by turning heel, restyling himself as a Jerk Jock-type villain; this evolution into "The Rock" freed him creatively and allowed him to show off his incredible skills with the microphone.

-The show SmackDown actually comes from one of his catch phrases, causing him to call it his show.
+The show SmackDown actually comes from one of his catchphrases, causing him to call it his show.
 "Smackdown" is also in the dictionary.
-After leaving wrestling for several years, Johnson re-signed in 2011, planning to appear more frequently than he has in the past.
-Ladies and gentlemen, it's official: FINALLY!
-THE ROCK HAS COME BACK TO THE WWE!
-On August 2, 2019, he announced his final retirement from wrestling.
+After leaving wrestling for several years, Johnson re-signed in 2011 as a part-time performer until 2013, before announcing his final retirement from wrestling in 2019.

-WWE they didn't offer him a new contract at all; they just let it run out.
-Rumor has it that Triple H suggested they let it run out so he could fail in Hollywood and come running back to WWE.
-When he started his acting career he was the "strong but silent" type often given to wrestlers turning to Hollywood, but grew into a legitimate action star on the same level as Sylvester Stallone and Arnold Schwarzenegger, taking on roles ranging from gritty dramas to sci-fi spectacles that eventually defied typecasting (at least beyond the fact he is 6'5 and well-muscled).
+When his contract with WWE ended in 2004, he started a full-time acting career.
+When he started he was the "strong but silent" type often given to wrestlers turning to Hollywood, but grew into a legitimate action star on the same level as Sylvester Stallone and Arnold Schwarzenegger, taking on roles ranging from gritty dramas to sci-fi spectacles that eventually defied typecasting (at least beyond the fact he is 6'5 and well-muscled).
 He has an industry nickname of "Franchise Viagra", as The Fast and the Furious, Journey and Jumanji franchises saw improved box office tallies with the films Johnson entered in, and the G.I.
 Joe sequel was built squarely around him despite him not being in the first film.

-He is an 8x WWE Champion, a 2x WCW World Heavyweight Champion, a 2x WWE Intercontinental Heavyweight Champion and a 5x WWE World Tag Team Champion, holding the belts 3x with Mankind as the Rock N Sock Connection, once with The Undertaker and once with Chris Jericho.
+He is an 8x WWE Champion, a 2x WCW World Heavyweight Champion (won during The InVasion Angle), a 2x WWE Intercontinental Champion and a 5x WWE World Tag Team Champion, holding the belts 3x with Mankind as the Rock N Sock Connection, once with The Undertaker and once with Chris Jericho.

 Films and other TV shows include: